 - No-waste communications.
 Remember that people’s time and mind share are precious.
 Design communication to be valuable information, not pollute visually or create junk.

 - Design from patterns to details.
-When beginning a design, look at the overall picture.
-However, first ask yourself what do I want to accomplish?
+When beginning a model, look at the overall picture.
+However, ask yourself, what do I want to accomplish?
 What types of visuals could support that message?
 How might it be interpreted from another perspective?
-What sort of environment will it be received in? start as a generalist and end as a specialist.
+What sort of environment?
+Start as a generalist and end as a specialist.

 - Integrate rather than segregate.
-Maximizing the relationship for optimized results can be translated to effectively designed communication by relating the parts to the whole.
-Provide visual cues, transitions that link ideas through graphics and word interplay, and families (colour, fonts, graphical styles) to differ key family between the parts.
-The part will retain their strong point to provide contemporary pieces of the communication while the viewer is taken into consideration by presenting the components as part of the overall visually fluent language.
+Maximising the relationship for optimised results can be translated to expertly designed communication by relating the parts to the whole.
+Provide visual cues, transitions that link ideas through graphics and word interplay, and families (colour, fonts, graphical styles) to differ essential family between the parts.
+The part will retain their strong point to provide contemporary pieces of the communication while the viewer is into consideration by presenting the components as part of the overall visually fluent language.

-- Smaller and slower solutions – “More is better” is an idea that needs to be rethought.
-There are many advantages to narrow, smarter thinking that recognizes niche possibilities.
+- Smaller and slower solutions – “More is better” is an idea that needs reconsider.
+There are many advantages to narrow, smarter thinking that recognises niche possibilities.
 Macro-level perspectives can’t see in these terms.

 - Cherish diversity.
 Nature never relies on just one solution.
 Complexity and diversity are essential to flexibility.
-Diversity is built into nature to provide options, and complexity offers many ways to get there.
+Variety is built into life to provide options, and complexity offers many ways to get there.

-- Follow nature’s lead of resilience.
+- Follow nature’s lead to resilience.
 Nature is abstract, meditative, always in flux.
 Continuously re-balancing, restoring itself as new circumstances occurs in the environment.
-Likewise, core values are recognized and represented in an integrated piece of designed communication.
+Likewise, core values are recognised and represented in an integrated piece of designed communication.
 They accommodate external or superficial changes, and the fundamental principles remain intact.
-Like a whole system, the flexibility, bounce and elastic centre from which it can expand are the contexts of nature, all parts functioning in support of the whole.
+As a whole system, the flexibility, bounce and elastic centre from which it can expand are the contexts of nature, all parts functioning in support of the whole.